iocage/iocage_legacy/README.md

 HINTS
 - Use iocage set/get to modify properties
 - To understand what most properties do read jail(8)
-- Consider addint the following to /etc/sysctl.conf on the host: net.inet.ip.forwarding=1 net.link.bridge.pfil_onlyip=0
+- Consider adding the following to /etc/sysctl.conf on the host: net.inet.ip.forwarding=1 net.link.bridge.pfil_onlyip=0
 net.link.bridge.pfil_bridge=0